 My photos take up a lot of space on my computer’s hard drive.
 As such, I have two Seagate Backup Plus Slim 2 TB USB 3.0 Portable 2.5 Inch External Hard Drives to help me manage the large file sizes.
 I save all my photos to the primary external hard drive, then back them up to the secondary one (and to the Cloud for extra security).

 It means my computer runs much faster and I always know my photos will be safe if anything happens to one of the places they’re saved.
 Better yet, the drives’ small size means I can take them with me wherever I travel.
-If you’re in the UK, get them here.
-If you’re in the US, they’re here.
+You can get them here.

 Learning Resources for London Photography

 I’ve learned so much about photography over the last 10 years that it’s hard to know where to start when recommending resources.
 I read the Footprint guide to Travel Photography when I first started, and it gave me a great overview.
-If you’re in the UK, get it here.
-If you’re in the US, it’s here.
+You can get it here.

 I also rely on photography blogs and websites whenever I Google something I’m struggling with.
 Canon has good tutorials on its website, and I’ve watched YouTube videos like my friend Sean Byrne’s and Pei Ketron’s to learn how to use Lightroom and improve my skills.